dimxy/doc-dev/first-cc-heir.md

 You will always need some kind of marker for any cc contract at least for the initial transaction, otherwise you might lose contract's data in blockchain.
 We may call this as **marker pattern** in cc development.
 See more about the marker pattern later in the CC contract patterns section.

-Finishing creation of the transaction by calling FinalizeCCTx with passing to it the mtx object, the owner pubkey, txfee amount.
-Also just created opreturn object with the contract data is passed.
-It is created by serializing the needed variables to the CScript object.
+Finishing the creation of the transaction by calling FinalizeCCTx with params of the mtx object itself, the owner pubkey, txfee amount.
+Also an opreturn object with the contract data is passed which is created by serializing the needed ids and variables to a CScript object.
 ```
         std::string rawhextx = FinalizeCCTx(0, cp, mtx, myPubkey, txfee,
             CScript() << E_MARSHAL(ss << (uint8_t)EVAL_HEIR << (uint8_t)'F' << myPubkey << heirPubkey << inactivityTimeSec << heirName));
         return rawhextx;
     }
 ```
-Also, if AddNormalinputs cannot find sufficient owner coins for the requested fund amount plus txfee, set error object.
+Also, if AddNormalinputs could not find sufficient owner coins for the requested fund amount plus txfee, set error object.
 ```
     CCerror = "not enough coins for requested amount and txfee";
     return std::string("");